nes-lab/shepherd-nova/docs/content/deployment.md

 - values are in dBm
 - data is from 2025-03-11
 - P_TX = 8 dBm
-- 8min runtime, scheduler includes all nodes
+- 8 min runtime, scheduler includes all nodes
 - [TrafficBench](https://github.com/nes-lab/TrafficBench) was used

 ## Changes in near Future